-Please join us for a FREE educational College Financial Planning Workshop at the Stratford Library on Thursday, March 8 at 6:30 pm.
+Please join us for a FREE educational College Financial Planning Workshop at the Wilton Library on Tuesday, April 3, 2018 at 6:30 pm.

 This workshop is for parents of freshmen, sophomores, and juniors who plan on attending college!